This article appeared on Goalcast.

 It is that voice in your mind that often speaks to you when you want to take risks and step outside of your comfort zone.
 It is a voice of fear.
 Its purpose is to keep you in the safe zone and protect you from any possible emotional injuries like judgment, rejection, blame or shame.
 It is an internal resistance to change and the unknown, and the main reason for you playing small and not daring to go for your dreams.

-Your inner critic does an excellent job at keeping you safe; however, it might have an adverse impact on your life by possibly making you:
+Your inner critic does an excellent job of keeping you safe; however, it might have an adverse impact on your life by possibly making you:

 • Doubt yourself and your abilities even though you know you are capable of achieving great things in life.